 Once you have created a consistent brand personality and are posting regularly on social media, the next step is to showcase your live feed on your website.
 Your website is often the first place potential customers go to learn more about your business so showcasing your social media feeds on your homepage will help grow your following.

 Morad Media offers embedded social media live feeds as a standard in our web design packages.
 You can showcase your Instagram, Facebook or Twitter on your homepage using our live feeds widget.
 Once installed, your featured posts will update in real-time on your website as you post new content to social media.

 With these 5 tips for creating a brand personality, you should be well on your way to promoting your business on social media!
-For help with developing your branding or web design, book a free consultation with Morad Media.
-If you need help setting up your social media profiles or maintaining your accounts, get in touch with the team at Crunchy Social.
+For help with developing your branding or content strategy, book a free consultation with Morad Media.

 About the Author

 Claire Stevens is the owner of Crunchy Social, a social media management agency based in Sydney, Australia.
 She has a Bachelor in Commerce with a major in marketing and has worked with a number of brands on their social media accounts.
 With further experience in digital media, Claire has developed skills in promoting brands online and developing content to engage with brand audiences.